syncfusion-content/maui-docs/MAUI/Pyramid-Charts/DataLabels.md

 documentation: ug
 ---

-# Data Label in .NET MAUI Chart
+# Data Labels in .NET MAUI Chart

 Data labels are used to display values related to a chart segment.
 Values from data point(x, y) or other custom properties from a data source can be displayed.

-## Enable Data Label
+## Enable Data Labels

 To define the data label in the chart, set the [ShowDataLabels](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfPyramidChart.html#Syncfusion_Maui_Charts_SfPyramidChart_ShowDataLabels) property to true.
 The default value of [ShowDataLabels](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfPyramidChart.html#Syncfusion_Maui_Charts_SfPyramidChart_ShowDataLabels) property is false.